How to end a fixed term tenancy early

 Make sure new tenants sign a new agreement with the landlord and pay any deposit directly to them, not to you.

-You can reach an agreement to end the tenancy early without a formal 'deed of surrender' although some landlords might insist on this legal document.
+You can agree to end the tenancy early without a formal 'deed of surrender' although some landlords might want you to sign this legal document.